 New Challenges on the Urban Periphery was a project using the concepts of co-creation, a research method using creativity to co-produce knowledge with academics, communities and creative practitioners, in the context of urban marginality and Paris banlieues.

 The funding of this project marked the 10 year anniversary of Christina Horvath and Juliet Carpenter establishing the Banlieue Network in 2012, and follows an international research project across the EU and Latin American which developed this Co-Creation method to address stigmatisation around urban disadvantage.
 You can read more about it in this book and this article.

-New Challenges on the Urban Periphery consists of the following events:
+New Challenges on the Urban Periphery consisted of the following events:

-- A program of free creative writing workshops to be held in Greater Paris, during June, with writers Insa Sané and Mabrouk Rachedi.
-These free workshops are aimed at young people who want to improve their writing skills, with a choice of a writing and slam or prose writing courses.
-Find more information and how to sign up here.
+- A program of free creative writing workshops held in Greater Paris, during June, with writers Insa Sané and Mabrouk Rachedi.
+These free workshops were aimed at young people who want to improve their writing skills, with a choice of a writing and slam or prose writing courses.

 - A “Co-Creative Festival” held in Saint-Denis, Greater Paris, from 29th June to 2nd July 2023: “Literatures in Margins”.
 Inspired by Rio’s ‘Literary Festival of the Urban Peripheries’ (FLUP) in Brazil, this Co-creation event brings together researchers, writers and artists, practitioners and broader audiences to explore the concept of marginality and stigmatisation, in the context of creative practice.
 Find more information here.

 - An event in autumn 2023, in Saint-Ouen, Greater Paris, to reflect on learnings from the New Challenges project in relation to present contexts, and to reprogram our artists of the Festival.
 Find more information here.